 Fast forward to spring 2020 and because of our change in our IT planning we were ahead of the curve for working remotely.
 Our office staff has equipment that allows us to work from home, and still be connected to the network all while being protected and safe.

-We can work anywhere at any time and this allows our customers to feel confident that we have their best interest at heart.
+We can work anywhere at any time, allowing our customers to feel confident that we have their best interests at heart.

-Our next conversation will look back at the progression of software and how the licensing world has changed.
+Our following conversation will look back at the progression of software and how the licensing world has changed.